faisaldarbar/faisaldarbar.github.io/_posts/2023-12-21-cs50-libraries-vscode.md

   ```
   Replace `/path/to/your/project` with the actual path to your project folder.

-### Edit Configuration UI for C/C++:
-- Press `Ctrl+Shift+P` to open the Command Palette.
-- Type "C/C++ edit configuration UI" and select it.
-- Scroll down to "Include Path" and add the path to your `cs50.h` library.

 ### Write and Run Your C Code:
 - Write your C code, including the `#include "cs50.h"` statement.
-- Use Code Runner to execute the code (Ctrl+Alt+N or click the play button in the top right corner).
+- Use Code Runner to execute the code (click the play button in the top right corner).

 **Note:** Ensure both `cs50.h` and `cs50.c` libraries are placed in the same location within your project folder for successful compilation and execution.